SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

 - Precanned SMTP email addresses:

-  - **Select an accepted domain** Select an accepted domain (authoritative domain or internal relay domain) from the drop down list.
+  - **Select an accepted domain**: Select an accepted domain (authoritative domain or internal relay domain) from the drop down list.
 Note that if you've configured an accepted domain for a domain and all subdomains (for example,  `*.contoso.com`), only the root domain ( `contoso.com`) is available in the drop down list.

     Or

-  - **Specify a custom domain name for the email address** Select this option when you need to enter a subdomain of a  `*.<domain>` accepted domain.
+  - **Specify a custom domain name for the email address**: Select this option when you need to enter a subdomain of a  `*.<domain>` accepted domain.
 For example, if  `*.contoso.com` is configured as an authoritative domain, you can type eu.contoso.com in this field.

     And then:

-  - **Email address format** Select one of the available email address templates from the list.
+  - **Email address format**: Select one of the available email address templates from the list.

 - Custom SMTP or non-SMTP email addresses:

   - Click **More options** and then select **Enter a custom address type**.

-  - **Enter a custom address type** If this is the first email address template that you're configuring in the policy, type SMTP, and then continue to the **Email address parameters** field to define the primary SMTP email address format.
+  - **Enter a custom address type**: If this is the first email address template that you're configuring in the policy, type SMTP, and then continue to the **Email address parameters** field to define the primary SMTP email address format.

     After you've configured a template in the policy to define the primary SMTP email address, you can type SMTP or another address type value to configure email address templates for additional proxy addresses.
 For more information about the type values that you can use, see [Address types](email-address-policies.md#AddressType).

-  - **Email address parameters** For SMTP email addresses, this value contains:
+  - **Email address parameters**: For SMTP email addresses, this value contains:

   - Valid variables and ASCII text characters as described in [Address formats](email-address-policies.md#AddressFormat).